 That year, Arizona had the anti-immigrant Proposition 200 up for a vote on Election Day.
 Proposition 200 would require individuals to produce proof of citizenship before they may register to vote or apply for public benefits in Arizona.
 It would also make it a misdemeanor for public officials to fail to report person who don’t provide that documentation, and citizens would also be able to sue those public officials that give undocumented persons benefits.
 This ballot measure was authored by the Project Arizona Now (PAN) committee, and opponents who considered the proposition a move by racist whites trying to engage in social engineering, had ample evidence of that when it was revealed that PAN’s Chair of the National Advisory Board was Abernethy.
 All hell broke loose, and all of a sudden PAN was on the hot seat.
 Abernethy didn’t give a shit, however.
 “I’m in favor of separatism — and that’s different than supremacy,” she said.
 “Groups tend to self-segregate.
 I know that I’m not a supremacist.
 I know that ethnic groups are more comfortable with their own kind” Later she would contest the reporting of her in the right-wing Washington Times as a “self-described ‘racial separatist'” by noting that in fact she is an “ethnic separatist”.
 She further wrote that “The goals of the multicultural game are ethnic separatism, ethnic privilege and ethnic power.”
 European-Americans are “late on the playing field” and need to catch up because if they don’t play the game “my family and kin will lose out”.
 By this time, other anti-immigration groups were on damage control, one of them, the Federation for American Immigration Reform (FAIR), issuing a statement that called for Abernethy’s resignation from PAN because of her “repugnant, divisive” views, including separatism.
 Of course, the anti-immigration scene is the only area in this country where white supremacists can be prominent in the mainstream without getting cut down, and PAN was no exception for Abernethy.
 The referendum passed with 56% of the vote.

-At the time of this writing, Abernethy is running for vice-president on the American Third Position ticket, the white supremacist political party whose board she joined in June 2011.
-As the years rolled on things have gotten pretty bad for her ilk, so if anything, it would be interesting to watch how Abernethy, a woman who believes that democracy steepens a downward spiral, uses that democracy to defend herself.
+Abernethy ran for vice-president on the American Third Position (now known as the American Freedom Party) ticket, the white supremacist political party whose board she joined in June 2011.
+She has also spoken at a few American Renaissance conferences, one of the few women asked to do so.
+Donald Trump’s little boost to neo-Nazis notwithstanding, as the years rolled on things have gotten pretty bad for her ilk, given how much she rails against diversity, so if anything it would be interesting to watch how Abernethy, a woman who believes that democracy steepens a downward spiral, uses that democracy to defend herself.